 Every story about this baby food contamination issue should have made clear that the findings weren’t from an accredited university or government agency, and were based on a non-published, non-peer-reviewed press release.

-Or better yet, expect more than one source for most health stories, not just the scientists who perhaps authored a new paper, but viewpoints from other experts—genuine experts—in the field.
+Better yet, expect more than one source for most health stories, not just the scientists who perhaps authored a new paper, but viewpoints from other experts—genuine experts—in the field.

 Learn more about the fascinating media coverage of baby-food toxins